mankek/Humanin/README.md

 OUTPUT: Defines the prefix of the output file.
 The output file will be named as follows: prefix + '_humanin_results.txt'.

 MATRIX: Path to the file used to create the probability matrix.
-The file should be a text file containing known humanin peptide sequences - one on each line and 25 aa's long to account for potential stop codons.
-A default file is provided that contains humanin sequences from the following species (in this order):
+The file should be a text file containing known _Humanin_ peptide sequences - one on each line and 25 aa's long to account for potential stop codons.
+A default file is provided that contains _Humanin_ sequences from the following species (in this order):
 * _Homo sapiens_
 * _Pan troglodytes_